-In Florida, claimants have four years from the date of their accident to bring a personal injury case, and, according to the statute of limitations only two years from a decedent’s death to bring a wrongful death claim.
+In Florida, claimants have two years from the date of their accident to bring a personal injury case, and, according to the statute of limitations only two years from a decedent’s death to bring a wrongful death claim.
 While this seems like a long time, countless individuals have let these deadlines pass without realizing it and may have sacrificed financial recovery as a result.
 Yet, certain details may affect this timeframe.

 For instance, if any of the motorists were uninsured or a minor, you may be able to seek an extension of the state’s statute of limitations.
 A lawyer can explain how this may impact your chances of financial recovery.

 Call an Auto Accident Lawyer to Help You Pursue the Compensation You Need

 A lawyer can guide you through the legal process, handling many of the responsibilities that your case needs to promote its success.

 If your case is successful, your lawyer may be able to secure compensation for:

 - Medical care, including treatments, therapy, and prescriptions

 - Lost income due to a prolonged recovery period